palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

 ### Avoid non-trivial static methods

-Avoid static methods unless they trivial, fast, and free from dependencies.
+Avoid static methods unless they are trivial, fast, and free from dependencies.
 Violating any of these three constructs makes it hard to unit test functionality.